 The letter “i” is now more compact and tidy, making the inscription elegant.
 However, the two lowercase “l “s remain very small and look almost like “e” s, which detracts from the overall impression of the logo.
 Yet, the designers are in no hurry to correct the disrupted proportions, as this imperfection highlights the brand’s uniqueness and enhances its recognition in the pharmaceutical market.

-In the new version of the emblem, the end of the word “Lilly” is slightly raised.
+In the new emblem, the end of the word “Lilly” is slightly raised.
 This heightens the inscription’s dynamism and simultaneously creates a counterbalance to the pronounced slant of the letters, characteristic of the founder’s sweeping handwriting.
 The visual movement fills the logo with emotions linked to the triumph of medical achievements, yet the somber black color tempers this expression.

 1990s – 2000